Charles Francis Hansom

 Charles Francis Hansom (27 July 1817 – 30 November 1888) was a prominent Roman Catholic Victorian architect who primarily designed in the Gothic Revival style.

 Career

 He was born to a Roman Catholic family in York.
 He was the brother of Joseph Aloysius Hansom, architect and creator of the Hansom cab, and father of the architect Edward Joseph Hansom.
-He practised in partnership with his brother, Joseph, in London from 1854.
+He practiced in partnership with his brother, Joseph, in London from 1854.
 This partnership was dissolved in 1859 when Charles established an independent practice in Bath with his son Edward (born 22 October 1842) as an articled clerk.
 He took his son into partnership in 1867, by which time the practice had moved to Bristol, with a large West Country practice of church and collegiate architecture.
 In Bristol he took on Benjamin Bucknall as an assistant.